lildann/CV/README.md

 #### Mission-driven
 Founding member of the Gallery Climate Coalition charity, formed in 2020 during lockdown to develop a meaningful and industry-specific response to the growing climate crisis.
 Conducted research and attended board-meetings to deliver [online resources](https://galleryclimatecoalition.org/) including a carbon-calculator specific to the art world, enabling businesses to conduct a yearly carbon report and thus reduce the amount of carbon they use by 50% by 2030.

+## Education

+#### Makers Academy (July to November 2021)

+*16 week coding bootcamp which focuses on a number of principles and technologies:*
+- Pair programming and communicating effectively
+- OOP, TDD, MVC, SOLID
+- Agile process, XP values
+- Ruby, Rails, JavaScript, Rspec, Capybara, Jasmine, PostgreSQL, Active Record

+#### Building AI, University of Helsinki and Reaktor (June 2021)

+- Intermediate Coding Certificate in Python

+#### University of Sussex (October 2008 to June 2011)

+- English Literature and History of Art Bachelor of Arts (BA): 2.1
+- Arts and Culture Editor, University Magazine

+#### Central Saint Martins (September 2007 to May 2008)

+- Foundation Diploma in Art and Design: Distinction

+#### Secondary School (September 2000 to May 2007)

+- A levels in Art, English Literature, Psychology all at A Grade
+- 11 GCSEs 8 subjects at A*, 3 subjects at A

 ## Experience